-97 "on remarquera que notre démonstration (...) ne fait à aucun moment intervenir de considérations de triangulation ou de pavage" (Cartan 1945: 13)
+97 &quot;on remarquera que notre démonstration (...) ne fait à aucun moment intervenir de considérations de triangulation ou de pavage" (Cartan 1945, p.
+13)

-It is clear that our use of the term "exact sequence" was anachronistic; Cartan's formulation is exactly the same as that of Steenrod and Hurewicz (Hurewicz and Steenrod 1941) or Ehresmann and Feldbau (Ehresmann and Feldbau 1941), when dealing with the long exact sequence of homotopy groups for fibre-bundles.
+fibre-bundles.
 The goal of Cartan's paper is to show how a great wealth of topological results can be established in a uniform and straightforward way by applying this one fundamental theorem to different situations.

 After a proof of the theorem of invariance of domain, Cartan gives another example which may strike a bell for us.
 He shows how the orientation problem for connected topological manifolds of dimension n is to be laid out and tackled.
-As to the laying out:
+As to the laying out

-An n-dimensional open ball B_n is an n-dimensional manifold.
-By definition, to orient B_n is to pick one of the two isomorphisms from the group $\Gamma_T^n(B_n)$ to the base group T. An orientation on B_n induces an orientation on every open subset U of B_n which is homeomorphic to B_n (...).
-By definition, to orient an n-dimensional manifold E is to orient all subsets of E which are homeomorphic to B_n , so that if U and V are to such subsets, with U \subset V, the orientation of U is induced by that of V.99
+An n-dimensional open ball $B_n$ is an n-dimensional manifold.
+By definition, to orient $B_n$ is to pick one of the two isomorphisms from the group $\Gamma_T^n(B_n)$ to the base group T. An orientation on $B_n$ induces an orientation on every open subset U of $B_n$ which is homeomorphic to $B_n$ (...).
+By definition, to orient an n-dimensional manifold E is to orient all subsets of E which are homeomorphic to $B_n$ , so that if U and V are to such subsets, with $U \subset V$ , the orientation of U is induced by that of V.

-After setting out the concepts of open covering and induced orientation on subdomains, Cartan used the fundamental theorem to study the patching-up of structures along the " $U \cap V$, $U, V, U \cup V$ " scheme:
+After setting out the concepts of open covering and induced orientation on subdomains, Cartan used the fundamental theorem to study the patching-up of structures along the " $U \cap V$ , U, V, $U \cup V$ " scheme: